thomas-xin/invisicode/README.md

 Capable of encoding both byte-strings and text-strings, and distinguishing between the two, using an additional signifier character (0x1d17a).

+## Demo
+See https://thomas-xin.github.io/invisicode for an interactive demo of the encoding!
+You may use this to verify whether various examples of encoded text or data correctly render invisibly on your device or platform.

 ## Installation
 `pip install invisicode`